Types page

 Literals

-In Typescript, there is a subset within string, number, and boolean which allow you to refine the specificity of the type.
+In TypeScript, there is a subset within string, number, and boolean which allows us to refine the specificity of the type.
 These are called type literals.
 A string literal is a single string for example:

 type StringLiteralExample = "hello";

-If we were to assign a variable to this StringLiteralExample type we just declared, we would see the only value it can be is "hello".
+If we were to assign a variable with this StringLiteralExample type we declared, we would see the only value it can be is "hello".

-Note: In TypeScript projects and applications using unions like the one above is often used as a low-overhead version of enums.
+Note: In TypeScript projects and applications, unions are often used as a low-overhead version of enums.

-While we spent the time going over what a literal is.
-For the remainder of this section (and sections to come), we will not make the distinction between type literals and types since literals are just types.
+While we spent the time going over what a literal is, for the remainder of this section (and sections to come), we will not make the distinction between type literals and types because literals are types.

 Array